-Zoo & Conservation Science Concentration
+Zoo & Conservation Science

 Gain real-world experience in zoo and conservation settings, conduct independent research, and prepare to enter a growing career field.

-This interdisciplinary concentration prepares students for leadership roles in zoos and conservation organizations.
-Hands-on experiences are a key component of this concentration, which includes a sophomore practicum and a junior-year internship that provide students with direct experience in behavioral husbandry methods central to contemporary zoo management.
-Drake students join on ongoing projects at the Blank Park Zoo and the Ape Cognition and Conservation Initiative, and the optional J-term course in Rwanda allows students to study national conservation planning and observe African wildlife up close and in person.
+This interdisciplinary major prepares students for leadership roles in zoos and conservation organizations.
+Hands-on experiences are a key component of this major, which includes a sophomore practicum and a junior-year internship that provide students with direct experience in behavioral husbandry methods central to contemporary zoo management.
+Drake students join ongoing projects at the Blank Park Zoo and the Ape Cognition and Conservation Initiative, and the optional J-term course in Rwanda allows students to study national conservation planning and observe African wildlife up close and in person.

 Ready to lead